-Many of you enjoy decorating your homes creating beautiful family areas and colourful kids’ bedrooms.
+The master bedroom often gets left until last.
+Many of us enjoy decorating our homes creating beautiful family areas and colourful kids’ bedrooms.
 But often when it comes to our own space, the master bedroom, we run out of time or money resulting in an area that feels tired and unloved.

 Arm yourself with a tape measure and an A3 piece of paper to jot down the length of the walls.
 Draw the shape of the room to scale including the position of the window(s).
 The easiest would be to use a 1:10 scale, meaning that a 400 cm long wall converts into 40 cm on paper.
 Measure your bed and any other furniture you wish to keep, draw them to scale on a separate sheet of paper and cut them out.
 If you intend to buy everything from scratch, work towards the standard bed sizes in Australia which makes your life easier down the track.